ricardorauber/UIFlow/README.md

 ## How does it work?

-Ok, let's start with the basics. `UIFlow` is so simple that it has only 4 public models:
+Ok, let's start with the basics. `UIFlow` is so simple that it has only 4 public protocols/models:

 * Storyboarded
 * Coordinator